 This aligns with TMU’s long-standing commitment to community-focused education and innovation, building on its success in other fields to deliver a medical program that meets the needs of Ontario’s population.

 TMU’s MD program has 94 seats available.
-Like other Ontario medical schools, TMU will have a competitive admission process—in other words, getting in with a low GPA can will be tricky as limited seats means top applicants will be competing for a spot!
+Like other Ontario medical schools, TMU has a competitive admission process—in other words, getting in with a low GPA can be tricky as limited seats means top applicants will be competing for a spot!

 Historically, medical schools in Canada (and specifically, Ontario) see a high volume of applications and low acceptance rates due to the limited number of seats available each year.
 That means that if you’ve got your sights set on TMU, it’s time to make sure you have an impressive and holistic array of extracurriculars, volunteer work and/or shadowing hours, an excellent GPA, etc...
 More on that later!